 Senior Leadership Position

-Compensation: Annual Salary $90-100K DOE; Vacation; Medical Leave; 100% Employer-Sponsored Medical, Vision & Dental Insurance; Pension
+Compensation: Annual Salary $90-100K DOE; Vacation; Paid Medical & Family Leave; 100% Employer-Sponsored Medical, Vision & Dental Insurance; Pension

 Application Process: Please submit a cover letter explaining your interest in and qualifications for the position and a résumé in PDF format to: email@example.com.
 Please include “Membership Director Application” as the subject line.

-Founded in 1985, the National Employment Lawyers Association (NELA) mission is to empower workers’ rights attorneys through legal training, promoting a fair judiciary, and advocating for laws and policies that level the playing field for workers.
-We are the country’s largest professional organization that is exclusively comprised of lawyers who represent workers in cases involving employment discrimination and harassment, wage theft, employee benefits, and other employment-related matters.
+Founded in 1985, the National Employment Lawyers Association’s (NELA’s) mission is to empower workers’ rights attorneys through legal training, promoting a fair judiciary, and advocating for laws and policies that level the playing field for workers.
+We are a community that values collaboration, resource sharing, camaraderie, and advocacy as tools to lift up the group and to secure justice for our nation’s workers.
+NELA is the country’s largest professional organization that is exclusively comprised of lawyers who represent workers in cases involving employment discrimination and harassment, wage theft, employee benefits, and other employment-related matters.

 Founded in 2008, The Employee Rights Advocacy Institute For Law & Policy (The Institute) is NELA’s partner organization.
 The Institute’s mission is to advance workers’ rights through research, thought leadership, and education for policymakers, advocates, and the public.
 For more information about The Institute, visit www.employeerightsadvocacy.org.